-The Meeting was brought to order at 7:01 p.m. with President Kevin (VE1 KEV) in the chair.
-Nineteen members and guests were present.
+The Meeting was brought to order at 7:02 p.m. with President Kevin (VE1 KEV) in the chair.
+18 members and guests were present.
 Regrets: Dana (VE1 VOX); Kaye (VE1 YH).
-Introductions were made around the room.
+Introductions were made around the table.

 Minutes From the Last Meeting:

-The minutes from the February 07, 2019 regular meeting were posted on the Website and circulated by email.
+The minutes from the January 2020 regular meeting were posted on the Website and circulated by email.
 There was no meeting in February due to bad weather.

 Business Arising From the Minutes:

 Jim (VE1 JBL) noted that the WARC would be celebrating its 40th anniversary in April 2020.
 He suggested we could have a cake at the April meeting.

 Ron (VE1 BIC) said he would contact Darrell Cole of The Amherst News to do an article about the WARC.

 Kevin (VE1 KEV) suggested we could have special QSL cards and t-shirts.

 Mike (VE1 MWJ) said we could apply for a special call sign for April.

 Pravin (VE9 PKV) suggested we could mention it on the Monday night WARC Net.